This post may contain affiliate links. Please read our disclosure policy.

 - Add the grated zucchini and mix to combine, breaking up any clumps.

-- Create a well in the center of the dry ingredients and add the coconut oil, eggs, and buttermilk, and mix to combine.
+- Create a well in the center of the dry ingredients and add the melted coconut oil, beaten eggs, and buttermilk, and mix to combine.
 The batter will be thick but not stiff.

-- Add the chocolate chips, raisins or chopped nuts, and mix until they are evenly distributed throughout the batter.
+- Add the chocolate chips and mix until they are evenly distributed throughout the batter.

 - Fill the prepared wells of the muffin tins about completely full of batter.
 With wet fingers, smooth the tops of the batter in the wells.